forax/lazylr/README.md

       </repository>
   </repositories>
 ```
-and then add Lazy LR as a dependency
+and then add Lazy LR as dependency
 ```xml
   <dependencies>
       ...